ruyunnuyur/Deep-learning-project/README.md

 <img src="https://github.com/ruyunnuyur/Deep-learning-project/blob/6e812364ccad1bd64d5e10f6fbe37bce35ef3dad/1_F_yiILIE954AZPgPADx76A.png" width="500" height="300">

-Our reproducible python notebook is in repository.
+:cactus: *Our reproducible python notebook is in repository.*

 ## :chicken:Introduction
 There exists many ways to detect anomaly, One-class SVMs, Elliptic Envelopes...
 These methods belong to the field of machine learning, however there are also many models for anomaly detection in deep learning area.
 Autoencoders, a type of unsupervised neural network, are exactly one of the models.
 In the following sections, we will apply three different autoencoders which are simple autoencoder, deep fully-connected autoencoder and variational autoencoder, to detect the outliers in the datasets that we built based on MNIST data and fashionMNIST data and compare their results.